AI-Powered Automation

 Data Extraction Layer

-For document-heavy workflows, build the extraction pipeline first: document parsing (Docling, Azure Document Intelligence), field extraction, validation, and confidence scoring.
+For document-heavy workflows, we build the extraction pipeline first: parsing with Docling or Azure Document Intelligence, field extraction, validation, and confidence scoring.
 The downstream automation is only as good as the data it receives.

 Workflow Orchestration

-Build the automation engine — n8n for accessible visual orchestration, custom code for complex branching logic, LangGraph for agentic decision nodes.
-Connect the data extraction layer to downstream API calls with proper error handling and retry policies.
+Build the automation engine — n8n for visual orchestration of multi-step business workflows, custom Node.js or Go for complex branching logic, LangGraph for agentic decision nodes.
+Every integration includes proper error handling and retry policies.

 Exception Queue Design